outpace-bio/DAlphaBall/README.md

 CONDA_BUILD_SYSROOT:
   - /opt/MacOSX10.10.sdk # [osx]
 ```
-5. Use `build dalphaball --croot=<output dir>` to build the `dalphaball`
+5. Use `conda build recipes --croot=<output dir>` to build the `dalphaball`
    conda package.

 ## Build Layout

 These components are roughly organized into layers:

-- `recipes`: Conda recipe definitions with (a) dependency information and
+- `recipes`: Conda recipe definitions with dependency information and build steps.
-    (b) basic build scripts.

-- `build`: A wrapper around conda-build rendering version information for
-  a given recipe with the current tree's version information.

 - `dalphaball_docker_build.sh`: Script using minimal build
   environment defined in linux-anvil to build broadly compatible linux
   conda packages.
 This should be considered the primary entrypoint to
   generate conda packages.

+- Use `conda build recipes --croot=<output dir>` to build the `dalphaball`
+  conda package in your current environment.

 ## Build Debugging